DiceTechnology/hls.js/api-extractor/report/hls.js.api.md

 // Warning: (ae-missing-release-tag) "ErrorController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ErrorController implements NetworkComponentAPI {
+export class ErrorController extends Logger implements NetworkComponentAPI {
     constructor(hls: Hls);
     // (undocumented)
     destroy(): void;